 Weight: 0.19 ounces (earbuds); 14.8 ounces (case)

 As with previous Samsung earbuds, the Buds Live also stand out from the AirPods and AirPods Pro thanks to the fact that they actually come in multiple colors.
-While our review unit came in an Apple-like white, you can also get the Buds Live in a gorgeous Mystic Bronze or Mystic Black — both of which should match their respective Galaxy Note 20 models quite nicely.
+While our review unit came in an Apple-like white, you can also get the Buds Live in a gorgeous Mystic Bronze, Mystic Black or Mystic Red.

 The Buds Live’s curved-square charging case is one of the bigger ones I’ve used, standing taller than the AirPods case though not as wide as the Galaxy Buds Plus’ pill-shaped container.
 Still, I prefer this case to the one that Samsung’s previous earbuds shipped with, as I found it much easier to find a secure magnetic seal when storing the Buds Live.
 I also didn’t notice any major scuffs or scratches after carrying the buds in my pockets for several days.